 Trypanosomes multiply at the site of tsetse fly suction, in the skin.
-They penetrate the lymphatic vessels and enter the lymph nodes.
+They penetrate the lymphatic vessels to the lymph nodes.
 After 2-3 weeks, they are hematogenously distributed to parenchymal organs, where they cause inflammatory and autoimmune processes.
 Trypanosomes are able to modify their antigenic structure during the infectious process and thus escape the influence of immune surveillance factors.
 The infectious process is long due to the wave-like nature of parasitemia, which stops as a result of the synthesis of a sufficient level of specific antibodies and resumes when a new antigenic variant of the pathogen is formed.

-The small vessels of the heart and the NS are affected, which leads to inflammatory and degenerative changes (myocarditis, meningitis, demyelinating panencephalitis).
+The small vessels of the heart and the brain are affected, leading to inflammatory and degenerative changes (myocarditis, meningitis, demyelinating panencephalitis).